AutoARIMA

 Indicates whether to invoke the ARIMA with explanations function in the predict.
 Only valid when background_size is set when initializing an ARIMA instance.

-If true, the contributions of trend, seasonal, transitory irregular and exogenous are shown in a attribute called explainer_ of arima/auto arima instance.
+If True, the contributions of trend, seasonal, transitory, irregular, and exogenous are shown in an attribute called explainer_ of the ARIMA / auto ARIMA instance.

 Defaults to False.